 The UCL Barlett Centre for Advanced Spatial Analysis (CASA) is one of the leading research centres in the science of cities, generating new knowledge and insights for use in city planning, policy and design, and drawing on the latest geospatial methods and ideas in computer-based visualisation and modelling.

-Smart cities is a key area of future innovation and investment in the UK, and Smart Cities and Urban Analytics is currently the only UK-based Master's programme available.
+Smart cities is a key area of future innovation and investment in the UK, and Smart Cities and Urban Analytics is currently the only UK-based Master's programme available in this area.

-Companies such, as Intel, ARUP and Cisco all have strategies around smart city development, creating a demand for skilled personnel.
-CASA has well-established links with these companies and the Head of Department sits on the newly created Smart London Board at the Greater London Authority to advise the Mayor of London on developments.
+Companies such as Intel, ARUP and Cisco all have strategies around smart city development, creating a demand for skilled personnel.
+CASA has well-established links with these companies and the Head of Department sits on the Smart London Board at the Greater London Authority to advise the Mayor of London on developments.

 Fees and funding